Skip to main content

-DILLEY, Texas – Several protesters were detained and came into contact with tear gas Wednesday near a Dilley detention facility where a 5-year-old Ecuadorian boy and his father are being held.
+DILLEY, Texas – Two protesters were arrested and other protesters came into contact with tear gas Wednesday outside a Dilley detention facility where a 5-year-old Ecuadorian boy and his father are being held.

 Protesters chanted multiple different phrases in front of U.S. Customs and Border Protection agents and Texas Department of Public Safety (DPS) troopers.